Working in Seville

 The most promising fields for expats in Seville

-Teaching English is one of the most popular jobs for expats in Seville, but this type of work is challenging to come by unless you have experience and qualifications.
-One way to start on your journey in this profession is by taking a TEFL (teaching English as a foreign language) course.
+Teaching English is one of the most popular jobs for expats in Seville, but this type of work is only possible to come by if you have experience and qualifications.
+One way to start your journey in this profession is by taking a TEFL (teaching English as a foreign language) course.

-There are plenty of job opportunities in the tourism sector, with bars and restaurants always on the lookout for waiting staff, chefs, and kitchen helpers.
+There are plenty of job opportunities in the tourism sector, with bars and restaurants always looking for waiting staff, chefs, and kitchen helpers.
 But here again, expats will struggle without a good knowledge of Spanish.

 Finding a job in Seville

-While the classifieds sections of local newspapers are a rich source of job opportunities, you will probably spend most of your time searching the internet.
-Among the most popular online job sites are:
+While the classified ads sections of local newspapers are a rich source of job opportunities in Seville, you will probably spend most of your time searching the Internet.
+Among the most popular online job websites are:

 UK citizens working in Seville after Brexit